YingqianWang/Flickr1024/README.md

 ## Citiations
 ```
-  @InProceedings{flickr1024,
+  @InProceedings{Flickr1024,
   author    = {Wang, Yingqian and Wang, Longguang and Yang, Jungang and An, Wei and Guo, Yulan},
   title     = {Flickr1024: A Large-Scale Dataset for Stereo Image Super-Resolution},
   booktitle = {International Conference on Computer Vision Workshops},
-  pages={3852-3857},
+  pages     = {3852-3857},
   month     = {Oct},
   year      = {2019}
   }

-  @Article{Wang2020Parallax,
+  @Article{PAM,
   author  = {Wang, Longguang and Guo, Yulan and Wang, Yingqian and Liang, Zhengfa and Lin, Zaiping and Yang, Jungang and An, Wei},
   title   = {Parallax Attention for Unsupervised Stereo Correspondence Learning},
   journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence},
   year    = {2020},
   }

   @inproceedings{PASSRnet,
-  title={Learning parallax attention for stereo image super-resolution},
+  title     = {Learning parallax attention for stereo image super-resolution},
-  author={Wang, Longguang and Wang, Yingqian and Liang, Zhengfa and Lin, Zaiping and Yang, Jungang and An, Wei and Guo, Yulan},
+  author    = {Wang, Longguang and Wang, Yingqian and Liang, Zhengfa and Lin, Zaiping and Yang, Jungang and An, Wei and Guo, Yulan},
-  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+  booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
-  pages={12250--12259},
+  pages     = {12250--12259},
-  year={2019}
+  year      = {2019}
   }
 ```